CastillonMiguel/pymycar/README.rst

 Introduction
 ------------
 The **pyMyCar** project is a comprehensive Python library designed to facilitate the analysis and simulation of vehicle dynamics.
 This package provides tools to explore, simulate, and optimize various suspension configurations, enhancing vehicle performance and safety.

-That the general vehicle model is based in a 14 degrees of freedom car